WORK OPPORTUNITY TAX CREDIT

 - Being released from prison for the felony

-If you hire a qualified ex-felon you can receive a tax credit of up to $2,400 or the equivalent of 40% of the first year’s qualified wages if the employee works at least 400 hours.
-The employee must work a minimum of 120 hours to qualify for WOTC.
+If you hire a qualified justice-involved individual you can receive a tax credit of up to $2,400 or the equivalent of 40% ofthe first year’s qualified wages.
+The employee must work a minimum of 120 hours to qualify to receive the full amount,the employee must work at least 400 hours.

-The Federal Bonding Program funded through the U.S. Department of Labor provides fidelity insurance bonds to indemnify employers for losses sustained through theft, forgery, larceny and embezzlement.
-These bonds are good through 6 months and up to the amount of $10,000 at no cost.
+The Federal Bonding Program funded through the U.S. Department of Labor provides fidelity insurance bonds to indemnify employers for losses sustained through theft, forgery, larceny, and/or embezzlement.
+These bonds are good for up to six months from the hiring date and cover up $10,000, at no cost to employers.

 To qualify for bonding insurance, the job must be a minimum of 30 hours per week and must have the expectation of lasting six months or more.
 The worker must meet the state’s legal age for working.